privacybydesign/irma-documentation/docs/getting-started.md

 ## Perform browser IRMA session

-(Re)start your `irma server`, configuring it such that it statically hosts the `irma-frontend` example webpage we just built:
+(Re)start your `irma server`, configuring it such that it statically hosts the `yivi-frontend` example webpage we just built:
 * Using a prebuilt binary or compiled from source:
   ```shell
   irma server -v --static-path ~/yivi-frontend-packages/examples/browser/yivi-frontend